 - Allow a dog to sniff and smell you before you attempt to pet it.
 Afterward scratch the animal under the chin, not on the head.

 - Report strays or dogs displaying strange behavior to your local animal control.

-- If attacked, roll into a ball and remain motionless.
-Again, avoid eye contact and remain calm.
+- If knocked over by a dog, roll into a ball and remain motionless.
+Be sure to cover your ears and neck with your hands and arms.
+Avoid eye contact and remain calm.

 Dog Bite Statistics Infographic